 If you are looking for the best pilot training resources in the Pacific Northwest, you have come to the right place.
-Students enrolled in Big Bend Community College’s Commercial Airline Pilot Program get to fly during the first week of classes.
+Students enrolled in Big Bend Community College’s Commercial Pilot Program get to fly during the first week of classes.
 The pace doesn’t slow as students progress through a rigorous two-year program that prepares them for a career as a professional pilot.
-Our graduates are pilots for major airlines throughout the world.
+Our graduates are pilots for many corporations, charter operators, major airlines throughout the world.

 BBCC student pilots work toward a college degree and commercial/instrument pilot certificates at the same time.
-Some students take more than six quarters to complete BBCC’s pilot training program, so summer classes are scheduled each year.
+Some students take more than six quarters to complete BBCC’s pilot training program, so summer classes are an option each year.
 Additional ratings for flight instructor, instrument flight instructor, multi- engine, and seaplane also are available.
-The college started a helicopter pilot training program in 2012.

 Most of our pilot training is done with Beechcraft Sport, Beechcraft Sundowner, Piper Warrior III (glass cockpit), and Beechcraft Bonanza aircraft.
-BBCC’s fleet also includes a Citabria, a Cessna 180, and the twin-engine Beechcraft Travelair.
+BBCC’s fleet also includes a Citabria, a Cessna 180, and the twin-engine Piper Seminole.
 We also provide pilot training on three Frasca Simulators to enhance instrument training.

 You can’t match our pilot training environment.
 Our flight school is located adjacent to the Grant County International Airport, which boasts one of the longest and widest runways in the Western U.S. Students get the experience of flying in a high density environment nearly every day.
 Our students are in the air with wide-body commercial jets, military aircraft, helicopters, and often Boeing’s latest aircraft.